 This is your main message.
 Share information about yourself and also ask questions about the person you’re writing to.
 To be the best international pen pal, write in plain language, keeping your translator in mind.
 Avoid idioms and cut down on contractions.
 Instead of saying something like “hang in there,” which is an idiom, use “don’t give up.”
 Change words like “I’d” to “I would.”

 Share about your summer activities and sprinkle in questions for your sponsored child.
 Don’t worry if the activities don’t seem that exciting to you.
-To your pen pal in another country, the details of your everyday life are interesting!
+To your pen pal in another country, the details of your everyday life are interesting, and you might even find some common interests!

 International Pen Pal Pro Tip: Avoid talking about your family’s possessions.
 Instead, talk about your experiences and prayers.